lgmorand/workshop-aca/_entries/03-02 deploy app.md

 Start by [forking](https://github.com/Azure/reddog-containerapps/fork) the [dedicated repository (azure/reddog-containerapps)](https://github.com/Azure/reddog-containerapps) to have your copy on your GitHub account.

-Once the repo has been forked, clone the repository on your local computer.
+Once the repo has been forked, clone the repository on your local computer or within your Cloud Shell.

 ![Clone the repository](/media/lab2/deploy/clone-repo.png)